gsychi/64CrazyhouseDeepLearning/README.md

 i.e. If I use the above modification, my file would be uploaded as <b>sFTDiscovery-5LAYER-32-32-64-64-64.pt</b>.

-<b> If you decide to completely overhaul the architecture</b>, please name your file as the following:
+<b> If you decide to completely overhaul the architecture</b>, please add a file of the changed ChessConvNet.py and name your files as the following:

-+ sUSERNAME.pt
++ sUSERNAME.pt (for the trained model)
-+ Additionally, please add a file of the changed ChessConvNet.py
++ sUSERNAME.py (for the changed ChessConvNet.py architecture)

-i.e. Say I created a completely new network on ChessConvNet.py.
-I would then call it FTDiscovery.py and send my model, sFTDiscovery.py, along with it.
+i.e. If I created a completely new network architecture on ChessConvNet.py.
+I would then call that <b> FTDiscovery.py</b> and send my model, <b> sFTDiscovery.pt </b>, along with it.

 ### What about ChessResNet.py?